White Hills Ski Resort: Living up to its nameBy Newfoundland & Labrador

 If tricks are more your thing, spend some time on groomed hits and four 20-foot rails in the Terrain Park.
 Grab some big air in the newly dug half-pipe.
 It's the perfect environment to work on your skills and polish your style.

-For a cross-country expedition, snap on your boots and push off toward White Hill's Nordic ski trails.
+For a cross-country expedition, snap on your boots and push off toward Clarenville Nordic Ski Club's trails.
 Criss-cross and circle through marked and interconnected trails, around Dark Hole Pond, and past walls of tall evergreens and interesting wildlife.
 Or strap on your snowshoes and explore the Newfoundland and Labrador winter wilderness.
 Either way, you'll be making your way through the untouched majesty of the forest, where you can spot birds, rabbits, foxes, and even moose.